eveahe/in-transit/README.md

 There are some parts of the code that are commented out because they represent Ghost theme features that I am not using at the moment but might want to in the future (or that you might want to use as well).
 Please enjoy!

+# Release Notes
+*v 1.0.2.
+13 January 2019.* Now with tags showing on the homepage.
+This was added because the number of posts on my blog increased.
+Would need another system for displaying tags (and perhaps a dedicated tag page) if the number of tags themselves increased.